Natural Dietary Fibres: The Secret to Avoiding Constipation and Related Bloating

-One of the most effective, and often overlooked, ways to avoid and indeed cure constipation and the bloating side effects is to consume Natural Dietary Fibres regularly.
-You certainly heard a lot about the benefits of adding fibre to your diet, but what is natural fibre and in which food can it be found?
+One of the most effective, and often overlooked, ways to avoid -and indeed cure- constipation and the bloating side effects is to consume Natural Dietary Fibres regularly.
+You certainly heard a lot about the benefits of adding fibre to your diet, but what is natural fibre and in which foods is it found?

 Fibre is the material that gives plants texture and support.
-Although it is primarily made up of carbohydrates, it does not have a lot of calories and is usually not broken down by the body for energy.
-Dietary fiber is found in plant foods such as fruits, vegetables, legumes, nuts, and whole grains*
+Although it is primarily made up of carbohydrates, it generally contains few calories and is not usually broken down by the body for energy.
+Dietary fiber is found in fruits, vegetables, legumes, nuts, and whole grains*

-Fibre comes in 2 types, soluble and insoluble.
-Insoluble fibre is the type used to treat bloating, constipation and to prevent colon cancer.
+Fibre comes in two types, soluble and insoluble.
+Insoluble fibre is the type used to treat bloating and constipation, and to prevent colon cancer.
 It is mainly found in the bran of grains, the pulp of fruits and the skin of vegetables.
 Soluble fibre on the other hand can lower cholesterol levels.
-It is found in oatmeal and oat bran, dried beans and in vegetables and fruits, notably apples.
+It is found in oatmeal and oat bran, dried beans, and in vegetables and fruits, notably apples.

-Fibre foods are also helpful in controlling haemorrhoids, or piles, as they add more bulk and softens the stool, thus, reducing painful symptoms.
+Fibre foods are also helpful in controlling haemorrhoids or piles, as they add more bulk and soften the stool, thus reducing painful symptoms.

-For optimal health, the average daily intake of fibre should be around 25 grams a day for women and 30 grams for men, but most of us usually consume no more than 10 grams of fibre a day
+For optimal health, the average daily intake of fibre should be around 25 grams a day for women, and 30 grams for men.
+Most of us usually consume no more than 10 grams of fibre per day

-One easy way to start a diet rich in fibre is to first identify and avoid foods with low nutritional value in fibres like:
+One easy way to start a diet rich in fibre is to first identify and avoid foods with low fibre value, like:

 - Food of animal origin

-- Juices of fruits and vegetables and all the drinks generally
+- Juices of fruits and vegetables and all drinks generally

 - Fat, fast food, sugar and sweets